 Three Bits of Advice:

 1.)
-Last year I brought my son to this event.
-It was VERY crowded.
+This event is typically VERY crowded.
 I would not recommend bringing younger children with you.

 2.)
 I highly recommend bringing your seventh grader to this event.
-Applications are usually due to most magnet schools in October.
+I believe applications for magnet and city-wide schools are due to the school district by Early December 2014.
 “Open houses” and “Shadow Programs” for these schools typically run from November to March.
 Consequently, an eighth grader may have to apply to schools that he/she hasn’t seen yet.
-By taking your seventh grader to these programs, you and your child will be able to see potential schools ahead of time.
+By taking your seventh grader to these programs, you and your child may be able to see potential schools ahead of time.
 Then you can make an informed decision as to what schools are the best fit for him or her for the following year.

 3.)
 Even though homeschool law only requires that Standardized tests be taken in the 3rd, 5th, and 8th grades, Magnet, City-wide, and Charter schools will want to see your child’s standardized tests scores from 7th grade.
 If sending your child to a public school for high school is a good possibility, consider arranging for your child to take standardized tests during his or her 7th grade year.